NiklasTiede/Covid19PyClient/CONTRIBUTING.md

 $ git clone git@github.com:your_name_here/covid19pyclient.git
 ```

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+Assuming you have pipenv installed, this is how you set up your fork for local development:

 ```
-    $ mkvirtualenv covid19pyclient
     $ cd covid19pyclient/
+    $ pipenv --python 3.9
     $ python setup.py develop
 ```